Key Person Insurance

 A common misconception is that Key Person Insurance only covers death.
 But you can also get insurance for terminal illness, permanent disability and critical illness.

 “It’s awful to contemplate but worth taking a moment to reflect on how your business would cope if you lost a key member of staff.”

 – Simon Claxton, financial services specialist at Macbeth

 How Key Person Insurance protects your business

-Key Person Insurance provides a cash injection when your business needs it most, protecting your brand and the reputation you’ve worked hard to build.
+Key Person Insurance provides a cash injection when morale is low and your business needs a boost, to protect your brand and the reputation you’ve worked so hard to build.

-- Cut your losses – an injection of extra cash will help you maintain the value of your company and confidence in the business
+Maintain the value of your company and confidence in the business with a cash injection

 Why you should consider Key Person Insurance

-- Many venture capitalists insist that Key Person Insurance is in place before they invest in the company.
+Many venture capitalists insist on Key Person Insurance before they will invest.

-- Losing a key person can make banks nervous – and may prompt them to freeze or call in existing loans.
-Clients and suppliers could also start to question your ability to deliver, reducing confidence in your brand.
+Losing a key person can make banks nervous and may prompt them to freeze or call in existing loans.
+Clients and suppliers may also start to question your ability to deliver, reducing confidence in your brand.